 2016 Young Entertainer Awards - Best Ensemble Cast

-Epilogue: In 2016, our three young actors – Christopher Downs, Brooke Wolloff, & Zac McDowell went on to win Best Ensemble Cast at the Young Entertainer Awards.
+Epilogue: In 2016, three of our young actors – Christopher Downs, Brooke Wolloff, & Zac McDowell went on to win Best Ensemble Cast at the Young Entertainer Awards.
 You’re going to remember all of their names…

 The Young Artist Awards was established in 1978.
 The Young Artist Awards Academy, was founded by The Hollywood Foreign Press Association and recognized historian, Maureen Dragone.
 YAA has honored many young artists who have continued on to successful adult careers, becoming household names in the entertainment industry.
 Some notable examples include: Leonardo DiCaprio, Natalie Portman, Drew Barrymore, Winona Ryder, Scott Baio, Jaleel White, Corey Feldman, Sean Astin, and Mario Lopez.
 Christopher Downs deserves to be a member of that elite group of Actors.
 We’re so proud of all of our young actors!